abugra/kill-cursor/README.md

 ## Why This App Exists

 This app was created to solve a problem: even after quitting Cursor IDE, it continues running in the background and consumes significant battery power.
+This issue particularly occurs when running processes with tmux or similar terminal multiplexers.
 Kill Cursor allows you to completely terminate all Cursor processes with a single click, preventing unnecessary battery drain.

 ## Features